HenriArno/HenriArno.github.io/_pages/research.md

 #### Research topics:

-- **Decision-aligned causal inference.**
+- **Decision-focused causal inference.**
-  A line of work on learning treatment effect rankings directly from observational data, with a focus on decision-oriented causal objectives and orthogonal learning methods.
+  A line of work on causal inference from observational data, with a focus on orthogonal / debiased learning methods aligned with the downstream decision-problem.

   - *Rank-Learner: Orthogonal Ranking of Treatment Effects*
   **Henri Arno**, Dennis Frauen, Emil Javurek, Thomas Demeester and Stefan Feuerriegel (2026)